 What We’re Doing

-In 2018, CEH released a report – “Avoiding Hidden Hazards: A Purchaser’s Guide to Safer Foodware” – that identified a wide variety of disposable foodware products containing toxic fluorinated chemicals.
-People can ingest PFAS through the packaged food itself or even drinking water.
-Because they are used in products, they can end up in our environment when thrown out.
+In 2018, CEH released a groundbreaking report – “Avoiding Hidden Hazards: A Purchaser’s Guide to Safer Foodware” – that identified a wide variety of disposable foodware products containing these toxic fluorinated chemicals.
+People can ingest PFAS through packaged food and even drinking water.
+Because they are used in manufacturing products, they can end up in our environment throughout their lifecycle – starting from production of the chemicals, the manufacturing and use of the products, to when the foodware is thrown out.
 And their chemical properties keep them from breaking down once they’re there, increasing the odds we end up consuming them.
-The report offers commercial and institutional purchasers – such as schools, restaurants, cafeterias, and hospitals – with PFAS-free foodware options and equips them with tools to push manufacturers away from these harmful compounds and towards safer products.
+As part of the report, CEH tested single-use food serviceware and created a publicly available database which identifies products with high fluorine levels (indicating the likely use of PFAS) and which ones had no or low levels of fluorine.
+CEH’s report and other resources offers commercial and institutional purchasers PFAS-free foodware options and equips them with tools to move manufacturers away from these harmful compounds towards safer products.

 What You Can Do